 We also offer monthly informational seminars that explain our loan programs and how they work.
 These meetings occur the last Wednesday of every month.
 To RSVP for one of these seminars, call Cynthia Freeman at 404-614-8294.

 A tax allocation district (sometimes called TIF) is a financing incentive tool in which bonds are issued to pay for infrastructure and other improvements in a designated area, and those bonds are repaid by increases in property values (and corresponding property “tax increments”) from that area.
 A tax allocation district is not an increase in property taxes, but a way to stimulate reinvestment in an area by financing needed infrastructure or improvements from future tax proceeds from a designated area.

 The City of Atlanta currently has 10 tax allocation districts including: Westside (Downtown), Eastside (Downtown), Princeton Lakes, Perry-Bolton, Atlantic Station, BeltLine, ML King/Hollowell, Stadium Neighborhoods, Campbellton Road and Metropolitan Parkway.

 How do I qualify and apply for mortgage assistance?

-Mortgage assistance is provided for first time homebuyers who meet certain income criteria and are purchasing a home within the City limits.
-The amount of assistance is up to 10% of the purchase price not to exceed $15,000.
-For more information, contact our mortgage officer at 404-614-8296.
+Mortgage assistance is provided for homebuyers who meet certain income criteria and are purchasing a home within the Atlanta city limits.
+For more information, contact our Mortgage Loan Coordinator at 404-614-8280.

-How can people who do not have a computer get information about ADA and their programs?
+How can people who do not have a computer get information about Invest Atlanta and their programs?